vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 Changelog
 ---------
+v1.89
+* Reduce the number of idle threads

 v1.88
 * Infer artifact classifier from the file name
 * Copy requested attributes to the configuration that resolves PGP signatures